maddynyk/Mixology101/_posts/2017-03-29-introducing-tale.md

 341 ml (12 oz.) bottle of 5% alcohol beer, cider or cooler 142 ml (5 oz.) glass of 12% alcohol wine
 43 ml (1.5 oz.) serving of 40% distilled

-## Tale features
-- Compatible with GitHub Pages
-- Responsive design (looks just as good on mobile)
-- Syntax highlighting, with the help of Pygments
-- Markdown and HTML text formatting
-- Pagination of posts

-Head over to the [Example Content]({{ site.baseurl }}/2017-03-16/example-content) post for a showcase of Tale's text formatting features.

-## Browser Support
-Tale works on most if not all modern browsers, including Chrome, Safari and Firefox 👍🏼

-## Download or Contribute
-Tale is publicly hosted on GitHub, so go ahead and download or fork it at the [GitHub repository](https://github.com/chesterhow/tale).
+m/chesterhow/tale).
 If you spot any bugs or have any suggestions, feel free to create an issue or make a pull request.

-Thanks for checking out Tale!
+Thanks for checking out Mixology101!